CarneyC/YourSelfCare-API/README.md

 * rails db:seed
 * rails server -p 3001

-a postgre server with user selfcare should be presence, the password can be set in the .env file in the api directory
+a postgre server with user selfcare should be present, the password can be set in the .env file in the api directory

 * cd client from your local directory
 * npm install